adaptlearning/adapt-contrib-gmcq/README.md

 >>**notFinal** (string): Text that will be displayed when the submitted answer is partly correct while more attempts are permitted.

 ### Accessibility
 **Graphical Multiple Choice Question** has been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
-Aria labels are not visible elements.
-They are utilized by assistive technology such as screen readers.
+This label is not a visible element.
+It is utilized by assistive technology such as screen readers.
 Should the region's text need to be customised, it can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-gmcq/blob/master/properties.schema).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations